Purpose: How to give everyone a happy Christmas

 Then we get straight into the

 mission.
 Jesus is life and that life is the light of men.
-John the
+John the Baptist was sent to point people to the light, and he did, but even

 so the people did not recognise their creator.

-To the few that did He gave the right
+To the few that did, He gave the right

 to become children of God.